SimonJPegg/mvn_scalafmt/README.md

 Add the following snippet to your pom.

 Note: `version.scala.binary` refers to major releases of scala ie. 2.11, 2.12 or 2.13.
+mvn_scalafmt_2.11 will soon be deprecated and may not receive future releases

 ```xml
 <plugin>